Elizabeth Dickson (bowls)

-Elizabeth Dickson (died 2022) was a Scottish international lawn bowler.
+Elizabeth "Liz" Dickson (died 2022) was a Scottish international lawn bowler.

+Biography

 Dickson represented Scotland for 25 years at BIWBC Senior International level from 1998 to 2012.
 Dickson was a member of the Eyemouth BC.
 In 1994, she was selected by Scotland for the fours event at the 1994 Commonwealth Games in Victoria, British Columbia, Canada and won a bronze medal with Betty Forsyth, Janice Maxwell and Dorothy Barr.

 In 1995 she won the fours gold medal at the Atlantic Bowls Championships.

+Dickson represented the Scottish team again at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia, where she competed in the fours event, with Betty Forsyth, Sarah Gourlay and Joyce Miller.